lyfegame/mineflayer-viaproxy/README.md

 ```

 # NOTICE 2
-This plugin does not work with Python, due to JSPYBridge breaking internally.
-It is not my fault, as far as I know, and I do not know why.
+This plugin does not work with Python due to JSPYBridge not having the ability to change the resolutions for libraries.
+I cannot do anything about this.

 ### TODOS
 - [x] Support bedrock versions